 Over the next four months, the Bodhisatta oversaw construction of a large palace, a village for the workers and livestock, and two secret tunnels.
 The main tunnel, big enough to ride an elephant through, stretched half a league between the city and the river.
 Sixty thousand men dug it, dumping the excavated dirt in the river, but no suspicions were raised because the Bodhisatta had lied about his elephants fouling the water.
 There were no roots and stones hindering them; these all magically disappeared to fulfill the Bodhisatta’s will.
-Inside the tunnel, hundreds of doors were fit with a contraption that could open and close them with the pull of a single lever and hundreds of lanterns could be covered and opened simultaneously.
+Inside the tunnel, hundreds of doors were fit with a contraption that could open and close them all with the pull of a single lever and hundreds of lanterns could be covered and opened simultaneously.
 One hundred one furnished chambers were built for one hundred one warriors.
 The walls and ceiling were covered with brick, stucco, and wood and painted with beautiful scenes of heaven.
 The other tunnel, half as long, started at the main tunnel and came out under some stairs in the Bodhisatta’s house, giving access to King Culani’s palace.

 Four months later, when construction was complete, the Bodhisatta summoned King Vedeha and he eagerly made the long journey.
 Suspecting nothing, he sent a message asking for his bride without delay and King Culani promised to send her first thing in the morning.
 But in reality, he mustered his vast army that night and surrounded King Vedeha, waiting for sunrise to attack.

 When he saw the troops approaching, the Bodhisatta sent three hundred of his men through the tunnels to kidnap Princess Pancalacandi and also King Culani’s chief queen, son, and mother, and hide them away in the tunnel.
-By the element of surprise, they were able to bound and gag all the guards, hunchbacks, dwarfs, and everyone else there and hide them away.
+By the element of surprise, the men were able to bound and gag all the guards, hunchbacks, dwarfs, and everyone else there and hide them away.
 Then they told the family they had been sent by King Culani to bring them to the victory celebration.
 Though they were surprised about the tunnel, they believed the men when they said it was used only for very special occasions and went along without hesitation.
 Some men stayed behind to plunder the palace’s treasure.

 Realizing he was surrounded and seemingly doomed, King Vedeha fell into whimpering misery.
-He knew nothing of the Bodhisatta’s strategy, and the Bodhisatta decided to keep his plan to himself until he’d gotten a little revenge for King Vedeha past behavior.
-He rebuked the king mercilessly as greedy with lust, careless, and stupid for ignoring his advice not to marry the princess and for insulting him as a clodhopper who grew up a farmer’s son.
+He knew nothing of the Bodhisatta’s strategy, and the Bodhisatta decided to keep his plan to himself until he’d gotten a little revenge for King Vedeha’s past behavior.
+He rebuked the king mercilessly as greedy, careless, and stupid for ignoring his advice not to marry the princess and for insulting him as a clodhopper who grew up a farmer’s son.
 And when both the king and Senaka begged him to save them, the Bodhisatta said it was too late to act now; there was nothing he could do.
 Only after King Vedeha and the other four advisors decided to commit suicide so as to avoid a lingering death at the hands of King Culani did the Bodhisatta finally reveal he would save them and opened the door to his secret tunnel.

 The Bodhisatta took King Vedeha and Senaka to the princess and her family, who all shrieked with fear when they realized they’d been tricked.
 The Bodhisatta placed Princess Pancalacandi on a pile of treasure and married her to King Vedeha.
 He then led them all to the river where everyone except he boarded a ship for the first leg of the long journey home.
 The Bodhisatta, vowing to bring everyone back safely, stayed behind to take care of the soldiers and craftsmen.
 The Bodhisatta buried a sword in the sand at the tunnel gate and went back through it to his house in the city.
-By changing horses and elephants at each of the new villages built along their route, King Vedeha and the others arrived safely the next morning.
+By changing horses and elephants at each of the villages built along their route, King Vedeha and the others arrived safely the next morning.

 At sunrise, King Culani rallied his troops.
 But before they attacked, the Bodhisatta stepped out onto his terrace so the king could see him.
 The king charged up riding his elephant to kill the Bodhisatta, but he fearlessly mocked the king: “You think you have found what you want,” he said, “but you might as well just throw down your bow and arrow.
 King Vedeha has already gone home.”
-King Culani was furious that his rival had escaped, but killing the Bodhisatta would still be satisfying and he ordered his troops to cut off his hand, feet, ears, and nose; cook his flesh on skewers; and string up his skin like cowhide being tanned.
+King Culani was furious that his rival had escaped, but killing the Bodhisatta would still be satisfying and he ordered his troops to cut off his hands, feet, ears, and nose; cook his flesh on skewers; and string up his skin like cowhide being tanned.

 The Bodhisatta smiled at this threat and gave the king the rest of the bad news, that his family had been kidnapped.
 “Whatever you do to me, King Vedeha will do to your family, which we snuck away through a tunnel.
 This is my shield against your arrows.”
 The king did not believe him, but the Bodhisatta spoke with such confidence he sent a man to check just in case, and he confirmed they were not in the palace and the guards were all tied up.
 Worried the king might act rashly out of warrior pride, the Bodhisatta praised Queen Nanda’s beauty and grace to calm him down.
 And the Bodhisatta promised that his queen, mother, and son would come back safely if he was allowed to return safely to his home.

-King Culani, feeling relieved, asked to see the tunnel and the Bodhisatta walked him along with the subordinate kings and many soldiers and courtiers through it.
+King Culani, feeling relieved, asked to see the tunnel and the Bodhisatta walked him and the subordinate kings and many soldiers and courtiers through it.
 King Culani was astounded.
 When they reached the end, the Bodhisatta pulled the lever, locking everyone else in the pitch dark.
 The Bodhisatta grabbed his buried sword and leapt toward the defenseless king grabbing his arm and asking, “Who rules all the kingdoms of India?”
 The terrified king yelled back, “It’s yours, spare me!”
 The Bodhisatta lowered his sword and said he wasn’t going to hurt him and he did not want to rule any kingdom, he just did this to demonstrate his wisdom.
 Then he handed the king his sword and said if he wanted to kill him, now was the time to do it.
 The king said he also would not do any harm.
 Then the two sat and talked and struck up a genuine friendship.